Helen Lenskyj

 Helen Jefferson Lenskyj (born April 15, 1943) is a Canadian sociologist and historian.
 Born and raised in Australia, she did graduate studies at the University of Toronto, where she then became a professor.
-A scholar of Olympic studies, she wrote several sport history books such as Out of Bounds: Women, Sport and Sexuality (1986), Olympic Industry Resistance (2008), Sexual Diversity and the Sochi 2014 Olympics (2014), and Gender, Athletes' Rights, and the Court of Arbitration for Sport (2018), as well as an autobiography called A Lot to Learn (2005).
+Focusing on sport, gender, and the Olympic Games, her books include Out of Bounds: Women, Sport and Sexuality (1986), Inside the Olympic Industry (2000), Olympic Industry Resistance (2008), The Olympic Games (2020) and The Quest for Social Justice in Sport (2026).